100000000x/website/_posts/2020-10-23-django-react-boilerplate-saas.md

 - The hardest part is to start and we already started!
 - We have backend and frontend applications initialized.
 We are able to run development servers for both apps.
-- The code is manages in the code repository.
+- The project's code is managed in the code repository.

 ## What's next?